cptvalleyberg84/zyg-author/README.md

 + **Footer**

-    + a footer with links to social media profiles, allowing users to connect with Rafal on Facebook, YouTube and Instagram.
+    + footer with links to social media profiles, allowing users to connect with Rafal on Facebook, YouTube and Instagram.

     + links open in new tabs